9413d5ff2a0b4f237a264010b65350e7/TAG/POW/MCBC/README.md

     - [[Read the Letter (PDF)]](https://github.com/MCBCMF/MCBCMassacre/blob/base/assets/pdf/20230526_griffin_cease_and_desist.pdf)

 * [Micah responds to Attorney Yavon L. Griffin.](https://github.com/MCBCMF/MCBCMassacre/blob/base/assets/pdf/20230629_kew_cease_and_desist_response.pdf)
-    - Micah says, “‘Have a blessed day’ does not mean what you think it does if you think I’m being nice… It’s how some southern, God-fearing women say ‘Fuck You’ and that’s the only way I wanted it received.”
+    - Micah says, “‘Have a blessed day’ does not mean what you think it does if you think I’m being nice… It’s how some southern, God-fearing women say ‘F- You’ and that’s the only way I wanted it received.”
     - [[Read the Letter (PDF)]](https://github.com/MCBCMF/MCBCMassacre/blob/base/assets/pdf/20230629_kew_cease_and_desist_response.pdf)

 * [Micah was served with an Order of Protection.](https://github.com/MCBCMF/MCBCMassacre/blob/base/assets/pdf/20230731_served_oop.pdf)